Shotty Horroh

-Adam Rooney (born 22 September 1986), better known by his stage name Shotty Horroh, is a British rapper, singer, songwriter and actor.
+Adam Steven Rooney (born 22 September 1986), better known by his stage name Shotty Horroh, is a British rapper, singer, songwriter and actor.
 In 2017, Shotty Horroh signed a four-album record deal with Sony Music Canada and released his major label debut album titled Salt of the Earth.
 He is also known as a battle rapper.
 A rap battle of his, with over 26 million views on YouTube, caught the attention of other artists, including Canadian electronic music producer Deadmau5.
 Deadmau5 and Shotty Horroh have collaborated on multiple songs; including "Are You Not Afraid" and "Okay", and most recently "Legendary".

 Shotty Horroh has worked with other hip hop artists including Kool G Rap, Royce Da 5'9", and most recently with Tory Lanez on their single "Some More".

 Shotty Horroh is also the only featured artist on James Arthur's 2016 album Back from the Edge.
 He is a supporter of Manchester City.